bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 > ### Note
 > * Create multiple shipments by specifying a subset of products and quantities in each `POST` request.
+> * Create an order shipment with product variants by using the `id` returned in each `GET` request.
 > * Creating order shipments triggers email notifications; adjust [Order Notification](https://support.bigcommerce.com/s/article/Customer-Order-Notifications#enable) settings in the [control panel](https://login.bigcommerce.com/deep-links/manage) to change this behavior.
 > * Deleting a shipment does **not** move the order out of `shipped` status.